Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

-The coalitions will merge or split if merging and splitting can yield a preferred collection based on the preference order.
-By using the pareto order, a coalition will split only if the split operation makes at least one miner's utility improved without decreasing other miners' utilities.
+The coalitions will merge or split if these actions can yield a preferred collection according to the pareto order.
+By using the Pareto order, a coalition will split only if the split operation makes at least one miner's utility improved without decreasing other miners' utilities.
 Similarly, the coalitions will merge only if at least one miner's utility can be increased without hurting other miners' utilities.
-By using the coalition order, a coalition will merge or split only if the coalition utility is higher than the original coalition utility.
-Based on the merge and split rule, a stable coalition structure can be obtained, as any algorithm constructed based on merge and split rules always converges \cite{b26}.
-The coalition formation algorithm for miners is given as follows.
+With the merge-and-split rules, a stable coalition partition can be obtained, as any coalition formation algorithm designed with the merge-and-split rules always converges \cite{b26}.
+Algorithm 1 is the coalition formation algorithm for miners.

+For the designed coalition formation game $\mathbb{G}$, the grand coalition of all the miners seldom forms due to the communication cost.
+Besides, the participation of miners that obtain the low reputation values of workers may degrade the coalition utility, which also prevents the grand coalition formation.
 Next, we use the defection function $\mathbb{D}_{h p}$ to analyze the stability of the final coalition partition.